Carlos Loret de Mola

 Carlos Loret de Mola Álvarez (born October 17, 1976 in Mérida, Yucatán) is a Mexican journalist.
-He currently hosts the radio program Así las cosas con Carlos Loret de Mola on W Radio and is a contributor to El Universal.
+He hosts the radio program Así las cosas con Carlos Loret de Mola on W Radio and is a contributor to El Universal.

 In 2020, he founded the digital platform LatinUS, which conducts journalistic investigations of corruption and organized crime.

 Career

-Loret de Mola has a long career as a reporter, war correspondent and television host.
-For almost 20 years, he headed the morning news program on Televisa.
-He is well known for his international coverage as a war correspondent in Afghanistan, Haiti, Syria and Libya.
-He has also covered multiple political events and natural disasters such as the Indian Ocean tsunami, the Libyan Civil War, the Egyptian Revolution of 2011, the Israeli-Palestinian Conflict, the food crisis in the Horn of Africa in 2011, the Dadaab refugee camp in Kenya, the Tunisian Revolution and the death of Hugo Chavez.
+Loret de Mola headed the morning news program on Televisa.
+He is known for his international coverage as a war correspondent in Afghanistan, Haiti, Syria and Libya.
+He has also covered political events and natural disasters such as the Indian Ocean tsunami, the Libyan Civil War, the Egyptian Revolution of 2011, the Israeli-Palestinian Conflict, the food crisis in the Horn of Africa in 2011, the Dadaab refugee camp in Kenya, the Tunisian Revolution and the death of Hugo Chavez.

-His journalistic work in Mexico has been quoted by international media such as The New York Times, The Washington Post, CNN and Al Jazeera.
+His journalistic work in Mexico has been quoted by The New York Times, The Washington Post, CNN and Al Jazeera.

 He was a co-director of the documentary film De panzazo, which he also wrote and narrated, which addresses poor education in Mexico.